metavalent/metavalent.github.io/home.md

 modified: 2023-04-20T16:30:34-07:00
 ---

+... into how the heck I broke the Jekyll theme on this site, this time, while finishing the book.
+Knit one, pearl two.
+Just.
+Keep.
+Moving.
+Forward.

 ### What is Metavalent Stigmergy?

 Metavalent Stigmergy is the process by which we have observed New [_Default Consensus Realities_]({{ site.baseurl }}/metavalent/2021/03/26/21-05-15-Clarifying-Consensus.html) Instantiate.